Tablerase/42_Projects/Projects/CPP_Modules/cpp-exercices.md

 ### [Fixed Point](/Notes/computer_science.md#fixed%20point)

+Fixed-point arithmetic is a method of representing numbers that allows for a fixed number of digits after the decimal point.
+This is in contrast to floating-point arithmetic, which allows for a variable number of digits after the decimal point.

+Fixed-point arithmetic is often used in embedded systems and other applications where floating-point arithmetic is not available or is too slow.
+It is also used in some programming languages, such as C and C++, to represent fixed-point numbers.

 ### [BSP](/Notes/binary_space_partitioning.md)

 BSP conrespond to Binary Space Partitioning.
 It is a method used to divide a space into two parts.